Find out about wheelie bin collection, what to do if you have lost or damaged your bin, and how to request additional wheelie bins.

 Ratepayers of commercial properties can request bins for tenants in their premises.

 For more detailed information on Council's wheelie bin services, read on.

 Download a calendar to help you remember which week to put your recycling bin out for collection.

 Fridge magnet flip-chart calendars are also available.
 Please call our customer service centre on (07) 3412 3412 to request one.
 The calendars are popular, so they might not always be available.

 Waste and recycling service requirements

-Please place your bins at the kerb for collection the night before your collection day or by 6 am on the day of service.
-Please call 07 3412 3412 if you do not know your day of service.
+Please place your bins at the kerb for collection the night before your collection day or by 6am on the day of service.

 Place your bin no more than one metre from the gutter with the wheels and handle closest to your house.
 The bins should be at least 30-50 centimetres apart.